NeikiDev/DocsNeikiDev/docs/guides/windows-old-right-click-menu.md

 # How to get old rigth click menu on Windows

+:link: You can use that Short link to share this guide: [https://neiki.dev/WinOldMenu](https://neiki.dev/WinOldMenu)

 ## What you need

 <p class="tip">You need Administator privileges on your Windows PC to edit registry keys.</p>